daadestroyer/genpact-shopping-cart/README.md

  4) Shrey Shakshi

 #### This project contains 4 modules which has been divided on four of us
-1) Design and Development of Inventory Management using Spring Boot by - Shubham Nigam --> Category Management <br>
+1) Design and Development of Inventory Management using Spring Boot by - Shubham Nigam <br>
+    --> Category Management <br>
     --> Products Management <br>
     --> Inventory Management <br>